DRAGNs in the Forest: Identifying Artifacts with Random Forest Models in the VLASS DRAGNs Catalog: Motivation

+Components that did not satisfy any of the criteria of real components were then evaluated based on our artifact criteria.
+A component that is aligned with the sidelobe pattern originating from a nearby bright source is highly suspect, and these components are often elongated such as in Fig. \ref{fig:triples_a_examples}(a,c,d).
+Some artifacts are apparent sources that cluster tightly around a bright point source, with peaks that are along the sidelobe pattern.
+These artifacts, which we called `tabs', have a mirror on the other side of the source corresponding to an area with apparent negative flux.
+These tabs appear in most images with bright emission, such as the short, mirrored v-shaped spikes around the lobes in Fig. \ref{fig:triples_dubious}(c).
+Components that satisfied one or more of these criteria, and did not satisfy any criteria of real components, were identified as artifacts.

+In a minority of sources there are overlapping components, such as in Fig. \ref{fig:triples_dubious}(d).
+Overlapping components suggest that there are multiple sources of emission in a concentrated area, such as a region of diffuse emission overlapping with a jet hotspot, or a sidelobe intersecting with a DRAGN core.
+In these cases we identified the most likely source of the emission that the component encompasses, i.e., a jet lobe, core, hotspot, area of extended emission, or sidelobe.
+Components which encompass emission that is most likely caused by a sidelobe or other artifact are spurious.
+For example, Fig. \ref{fig:triples_dubious}(d) shows a source with two overlapping components, yet both encompass real emission—one centered on the AGN core and the other on a hotspot.

+Some more peculiar sources may be excluded through these criteria, such as hotspots or areas of diffuse emission which are coincident with very strong artifacts.
+However, this possibility is minimal, as we enforced a stronger burden of evidence for a component to be classified as an artifact than a classification of real so as to avoid bias against unusual sources.
+Fig. \ref{fig:triples_dubious}(d) provides an example of this, where the cyan core component is coincident with both a sidelobe and what appears to be a jet hotspot, and the former evidence is not sufficient for us to say with certainty that it is an artifact.
+We carefully evaluated these edge cases and were generally conservative in labeling them as artifacts.
+We found that $15.2\%$ of triple sources contain at least 1 artifact.
+The population of each artifact class is provided in Table \ref{tab:triples_class_fraction}.

 While most sources are straightforward to classify like those in Fig. \ref{fig:triples_a_examples}, other sources are more dubious.
-The primary issue is that around some sources, particularly bright, unresolved point sources, the noise floor is elevated and it is difficult to distinguish real, diffuse emission from artifacts.
-We provide examples of dubious classifications in Fig. \ref{fig:triples_dubious}.
+The primary issue is that around some sources, particularly bright, unresolved point sources and jet features, the noise floor is elevated, and it is difficult to distinguish real, diffuse emission from artifacts, such as the sources in Fig. \ref{fig:triples_dubious}(a,c).
 Though we came to a consensus on all sources, sources that straddle the division between artifact classes introduce some inherent uncertainty in our observations.

 We compare the results of this paper's visual artifact classification to visual inspection in \citet{gordon_quick_2023} in Fig. \ref{fig:spurious_matrix} using a confusion matrix.
 These graphs compare how each visual inspection pass classified sources, where agreement appears as high population fractions along the diagonal, and disagreement elsewhere.
 We identify 2\% more sources as having artifacts in this paper than in the preceding visual inspection.
 This discrepancy is in part due to the increased complexity of the visual inspection employed in this paper, which was more intensive than the binary real or spurious classification employed previously.
 Counting the number of artifacts and comparing the location of sources to potential WISE and PANSTARRs hosts introduced additional checks that brought more attention to whether particular components are or are not artifacts.
 Additionally, the team performing artifact identification in this work is larger than the team in \citet{gordon_quick_2023}, and more people independently inspected each individual source, thus improving the reliability of our classifications.
 Thus, we conclude that our artifact class inspection is more complete.